Distributor: Warner Brothers

 When Tetzlaff announced he was all set to shoot, I said, ‘Don’t you think it would be a good idea to have a little light on the side, sweeping across the backs of their necks, to represent the motorcycle headlights that are shown on the transparency screen?’
 He had never done anything like that, and he was not too pleased that I should draw his attention to it.
 And he said, ‘Getting a bit technical, aren’t you, Pop?’” —Alfred Hitchcock (Le Cinéma Selon Hitchcock, 1966)

-Even if Tetzlaff resented being a subordinate to Hitchcock, his work on the film was excellent.
-What’s more, it is likely that it earned him a certain amount of currency within the industry, and he seems to have learned from working under the master as The Window is a sturdy suspense thriller (even if his directorial hand isn’t nearly as masterful as Hitchcock’s).
-It straddles the film noir, suspense, and horror genres rather expertly and is told with a gritty real world aesthetic even as it ventures into the surreal territory of a child’s nightmare.
-Actually, one imagines that the film would have an enormous impact on younger audiences as it seems to capture the difficulty of childhood rather expertly as Kier-La Janisse suggests in her essay about 1940s horror cinema:
+Even if Tetzlaff resented being a subordinate to Hitchcock, his work on Notorious was excellent.
+What’s more, it is likely that this experience earned him a certain amount of currency within the industry, and he seems to have learned from working under the master because The Window is a sturdy suspense thriller (even if his directorial hand isn’t nearly as masterful as Hitchcock’s).
+The film straddles the film noir, suspense, and horror genres rather expertly, and the story is told with a gritty real-world aesthetic even as it ventures into the surreal territory of a child’s nightmare.
+Actually, one imagines that the film had an enormous impact on younger viewers since it captures the difficulty of childhood rather well — a point discussed at length in Kier-La Janisse’s essay about 1940s horror cinema:

 “The child sees, but is marginalized by his size and age, forced to witness traumatic events and to live in fear of the encroaching danger to which he has been left vulnerable.
 In Ted Tetzlaff’s under-appreciated horror-noir The Window — a film that deserves a reappraisal by horror scholars — Bobby Driscoll’s character Tommy has this precise problem.
 It is not just that someone wants to kill him, but that, as a child, he has no credibility, a situation that is exacerbated by the fact that he’s a known teller of tall tales.
 ‘Noir, which is so often about powerlessness, is the perfect vehicle for this story,’ writes Jake Hinkson in his article ‘Children of the Night: Noir and the Loss of Innocence.’
 Based on the story ‘The Boy Cried Murder’ (1947; a.k.a., ‘Fire Escape’) by noir staple Cornell Woolrich — whose books were adapted for Jacques Tourneur’s The Leopard Man (1943), Robert Siodmak’s Phantom Lady (1944), and Alfred Hitchcock’s Rear Window (1954), among others — The Window is incredibly bleak and is one of several stories Woolrich wrote from a child’s perspective.